Vanille-fraise/RoxxBuilder/README.md

 # RoxxBuilder

+Hi, welcome to RoxxBuilder, a 100% open source project developped by myself [@Vanille-fraise](https://github.com/Vanille-fraise/).
-A tool to generate Dofus buid based on a spell to maximise its damage.
+The first tool to generate Dofus buid, that optimize the damage of a given spell.

 ## State of the of app